Azure-Samples/azure-container-apps-ai-mcp/README.md

 docker compose up -d --build
 ```

-This command will build and start the HTTP and SSE MCP servers, as well as the Postgres database container.
+This command will build and start the HTTP and SSE MCP servers, as well as the DocumentDB database container.

 3. Access the MCP host terminal by running the following command in a separate terminal: